dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 Data-quality checks:

-- `histdatacom --quality` runs offline against local files and directories and does not submit a Temporal workflow.
-It is the operator path for assessing ZIP archives, extracted CSV files, and `.data` cache files that already exist on disk.
+- `histdatacom --quality` runs offline against local files and directories and submits a `DataQualityWorkflow` to the CPU/file lane.
+It is the operator path for assessing ZIP archives, extracted CSV files, and `.data` cache files that already exist on disk; the workflow does not contact HistData.com or InfluxDB.
+- The activity writes the detailed `quality-report` JSON artifact on disk and keeps workflow history limited to counters, policy decisions, progress, failures, and artifact references.
 - Quality mode supports focused groups with `--quality-checks`: `inventory`, `ingestion`, `time`, `bars`, `ticks`, `domain`, and `modeling`.
 The default is `all`.